spilliton/randumb/README.md

 # randumb will return an array with those 5 records in random order
 ```

-randumb works by tacking on an additional RANDOM() order to the scope.
+randumb works by tacking on an additional RANDOM() order to the scope by default.
 It will have the least amount of sort precedence if you are already including other ordering.

 ### Stacking the Deck